top of page

 What do you find most rewarding about running your organisation?

-Seeing the body language of parents change as they grow in confidence and hope through learning who they are and their worth.
-To see them grapple with their fear and learn how to deal with it, so it is acknowledged, then released and doesn't define them any more.
+Seeing the body language of parents change as they grow in confidence and hope as they learn who they are and their worth.
+To see the transformation as they grapple with their fear and learn how to deal with it, so it is acknowledged, released and doesn't define them anymore.

 If you could go back and give yourself one piece of advice when starting up, what would it be?